-Missing Data Handling
+All of these tests help FICO support its clients with model performance and data quality inquiries to ensure the

-Raw data is continuously cleansed and fixed based on previously agreed conditions with the client and modeling team.
-FICO uses various methods to interpolate the value for the missing data for any given observation.
-FICO utilizes the following methods for missing data: for categorical values FICO may use a 'missing' or 'default' value typically determined using the population frequency distribution.
-For non-categorical fields FICO models often default to the population mean value.
+model is appropriate for a client’s portfolio.

 In FICO Falcon, during the data build prior to model development, a data quality report (DQR) is produced to validate that the modeling data is consistent with production data.
 The validation is performed with respect to the presence of required data, valid values, percentage of records with populated values, and appropriate product type and population.